SAP-samples/teched2023-DA261/exercises/ex2/README.md

 <img src="./images/image35.png"/>

-76. Selectin the AFTER Allocate Expected Returns, we can see that the Retail Returns from the unassigned region (i.e. '#'), to each of the subregions based on Gross Sales.
+76. Select the **AFTER Allocate Expected Returns**, we can see that the Retail Returns from the unassigned region (i.e. '#'), to each of the subregions based on Gross Sales.

 <img src="./images/image36.png" />

-77. The Trace creates a private version, which can be viewed in the story we created.
+77. The trace creates a private version, which can be viewed in the story we created.
 Since we will not be doing anything with this this trace version we will delete the information.